johnnyreilly/blog.johnnyreilly.com/blog-website/blog/2022-04-06-eslint-your-csharp-in-vs-code-with-roslyn-analyzers/index.md

   </PropertyGroup>
 ```

-We create ourselves an `.editorconfig` file in the root of our project with this contents:
+We're going to replace our exhaustive `.editorconfig` file with a much simpler one:

 ```ini
 # Remove the line below if you want to inherit .editorconfig settings from higher directories